Boston.com: History

 Boston.com was one of the first news websites on the public web, launched in late October 1995 by Boston Globe Electronic Publishing Inc. The domain name was purchased from the Boston-area café chain Au Bon Pain in exchange for print advertisements for charities chosen by Au Bon Pain's CEO.

 Since its inception, Boston.com has covered a wide range of stories of interest to people in the region.
 It was the primary website of The Boston Globe until September 2011, when the Globe launched a subscription-only website.
 Boston.com remained free, to provide "full daily sports coverage, breaking news updates, online features, and lifestyle information".

 The site also maintains a mobile application for iPhone and Android devices, which connects readers with stories featured on the website.

 Relation to The Boston Globe

-On September 12, 2011, The Boston Globe launched a separate site at BostonGlobe.com that put most content from its newsroom behind a paywall.
+On September 12, 2011, The Boston Globe launched a separate site at BostonGlobe.com that put most of its newsroom content behind a paywall.
 Since that time, Boston.com has been a separate, standalone entity providing coverage of local news, sports, weather, and leisure on a free, advertising-supported platform.
 The two media outlets share office space at 1 Exchange Place in Downtown Boston.